If you are a millennial like me, you probably remember emails to be straightforward with zero design elements.

 Do not confuse this tip for a smaller screen size of the image.
 Keeping the image size small refers to compressing the image to take up lesser byte space helping with faster loading for your recipients.

 Some ESPs compress the image automatically if it exceeds the size limit, eventually compromising the quality of the image.
 Therefore, we suggest you take the matter of image size into your own hands.
+For example, you can use a tool like Picsart to improve image resolution using AI.
+Then you can compress your images using the same program without compromising on quality.

 Be mindful of color contrast